Samsung/tizen-docs/docs/application/native/tutorials/process/app-dev-process.md

 To certify and publish your application:

-- Upload your mobile native application to Tizen Store or your wearable native application to the Samsung Galaxy Apps Store for registration.
+- Upload your mobile native application to the official site for Tizen applications or your wearable native application to the Samsung Galaxy Apps Store for registration.

-  After the application is uploaded, the application is signed as a certified application installer package and the `<Application_name>.tpk` archive format, which contains the distributor signature, is added by Tizen Store or Samsung Galaxy Apps Store.
+  After the application is uploaded, the application is signed as a certified application installer package and the `<Application_name>.tpk` archive format, which contains the distributor signature, is added by the official site for Tizen applications or Samsung Galaxy Apps Store.

-- Check your application to Tizen Store or Samsung Galaxy Apps Store for validation and selling.
+- Check your application on the official site for Tizen applications or Samsung Galaxy Apps Store for validation and selling.

-  Tizen Store or Samsung Galaxy Apps Store checks whether your application functions properly.
+  The official site for Tizen applications or Samsung Galaxy Apps Store checks whether your application functions properly.

-For detailed instructions on how to register your application and submit it for validation and publication in Tizen Store, see [Tizen Store Overview](https://developer.tizen.org/distribution/tizen-store-overview) and other subtopics within the **Distribution** section of the Tizen Developers site.
+For detailed instructions on how to register your application and submit it for validation and publication in the store, see [Store Overview](https://developer.tizen.org/distribution/tizen-store-overview) and other subtopics within the **Distribution** section of the Tizen Developers site.

 You can also upgrade your application after certification.
-If you want to withdraw your application from distribution and operation, you need to request for application retirement from Tizen Store or Samsung Galaxy Apps Store.
+If you want to withdraw your application from distribution and operation, you need to request for application retirement from the official site for Tizen applications or Samsung Galaxy Apps Store.